“One of Brazil's most memorable experiences: a collection of restored houses dotted around a private nature reserve, inland from Rio”

 - Fantastic food, drawing on local specialties; all meals are included, and you can dine where you like (there are four restaurants to choose from!

 - The suites are a great size, with rustic chic design and pampering extras (iPod docks, personalised Havaianas, L'Occitane Brasil toiletries).
-There are private houses, too; and they're perfect for groups
+There are private houses and lofts, too

 - The whole project is a truly innovative endeavour to preserve local habitats and to empower local communities and culture

 - News of the community project has yet to get outside Brazil and you could be the only guests, especially if you stay midweek

 - It’s a four-hour drive from Rio, but in a country as gigantic as Brazil, that's not so bad (and you can helicopter in, if time is tight)

 - It’s expensive but it’s worth every penny

 - It’s an immersive experience within nature, so if you are not open to wildlife... well, you will have to be!

 Before hitting the hay, try a complementary sip of the sugarcane spirit liqueur.
 The owners are renowned local producers and their collection is vast.
 According to ‘local belief’, an after dinner shot enhances digestion and makes you sleep like a baby.
 We wonder how?”